Applications for fall semester admission will open in September of the prior year and are due on March 31st annually.

 - Transcripts

 Please note that we do not require standardized test scores, such as GRE.
-Test scores will not be considered in the review of your candidacy.
-Letters of Recommendation are also not required.
+Test scores will not be considered in the review of your candidacy, unless providing proof of English proficiency with test scores.
+Letters of Recommendation are also not required, but we strongly encourage submitting at least one Letter of Recommendation.

 Follow the steps to apply here: grad.wisc.edu/apply